danloveg/Engineering-Algorithms-Lab-4/README.md

 # Engineering Algorithms Lab 4
 ### ECE 3790 Winter 2019
-Using RSA to encrypt and decrypt a file.
+Using RSA to encrypt and decrypt a file, and an example of Diffie-Hellman key exchange.